 Set the interface and ports for the web services

-If for whatever reason you turn off or change the service forwarding settings, or alter the OpenVPN TCP daemon port, then this automatic internal redirection of browser requests on port TCP 443 will not work anymore.
-And if for example during maintenance you stop the OpenVPN daemons, you will also not be able to access the web services on the default HTTPS port anymore.
-In such a case you have to contact the web services directly at their default port TCP 943 in the web browser like so:
+If you turn off or change the service forwarding settings, or alter the OpenVPN TCP daemon port, this automatic internal redirection of browser requests on port TCP 443 won’t work.
+If you then stop the OpenVPN daemons, you won’t be able to access the web services on the default HTTPS port.
+In such a case you must connect to the web services directly at their default port TCP 943 in the web browser:

-By default the web services and OpenVPN daemons listen on all interfaces.
-You can change this in the Admin UI in the Server Network Settings page.
-You can even set a different interface and port for the admin web UI and the client web UI.
+By default, the web services and OpenVPN daemons listen on all interfaces.
+You can change this in the Admin Web UI — click Configuration > Network Settings.
+You can even set different interfaces and ports for the Admin Web UI and the Client UI.
 All of these settings are also available on the command.
 You can change the interface and ports where the OpenVPN daemons listen for incoming OpenVPN tunnel connections.
 The command line examples below show you how to change where the web services listen.

 Change the web service forwarding settings

-When you install the Access Server it is by default configured with an OpenVPN TCP daemon on port TCP 443, and with the web services on port TCP 943.
-The client UI and admin UI are by default on the same port, but separated by a slightly different URL (/admin/ for the Admin UI).
-To make things a little easier we have created an internal automatic redirection for web browsers requests that come in on the OpenVPN TCP daemon running on TCP 443, to point to where the web services run.
+When you install Access Server it is configured by default with an OpenVPN TCP daemon on port TCP 443, and with the web services on port TCP 943.
+The Client UI and Admin Web UI are by default on the same port, but separated by a slightly different URL (/admin for the Admin Web UI).
+To make things a little easier we have created an internal automatic redirection for web browser requests that come in on the OpenVPN TCP daemon running on TCP 443 to point to where the web services run.
 If we didn't do this then you would always have to manually specify the port to make a connection to the web services, whereas with service forwarding enabled the address is simply https://vpn.yourserver.com/ instead of with the port manually specified as https://vpn.yourserver.com:943/.

-An important note about the client UI: this web service is used for the server-locked connection profiles that come included by default in the OpenVPN Connect Client for Windows and Macintosh.
-If you make the client web UI completely unreachable for your users, by for example disabling service forwarding and blocking access to port TCP 943 where the web services run, then server-locked profiles will simply no longer work.
-Users will then get a message about the XML-RPC interface being unreachable and they can't authenticate and connect.
-The solution here is to either keep the client UI reachable for your users or to have all users obtain a user-locked or auto-login type profile from the administrator of the server, and importing this file into the OpenVPN client program.
-It's worth nothing that you can keep the client UI online and working with OpenVPN Connect Client’s server-locked profiles, while denying them the ability to login at the web page itself by restricting logins at the client UI to admin users only.
+An important note about the Client UI: this web service is used for the server-locked connection profiles that come included by default in the OpenVPN Connect app for Windows and Macintosh.
+If you make the client web UI completely unreachable for your users, by for example disabling service forwarding and blocking access to port TCP 943 where the web services run, then server-locked profiles can no longer work.
+Users receive a message about the XML-RPC interface being unreachable and they can't authenticate and connect.
+You must either keep the Client UI reachable for your users or to have all users obtain a user-locked or auto-login type profile from the administrator of the server and import this file into the OpenVPN client program.
+It's worth noting that you can keep the client UI online and working with server-locked profiles, while denying them the ability to login at the web page itself by restricting logins at the Client UI to admin users only.

-Disable service forwarding for admin UI, but leave it enabled for client UI only:
+Disable service forwarding for the Admin Web UI, but leave it enabled for the Client UI only:

 ./sacli --key "vpn.server.port_share.enable" --value "true" ConfigPut ./sacli --key "vpn.server.port_share.service" --value "client" ConfigPut ./sacli start

-Disable service forwarding for client UI, but leave it enabled for admin UI only:
+Disable service forwarding for the Client UI, but leave it enabled for the Admin Web UI only:

 ./sacli --key "vpn.server.port_share.enable" --value "true" ConfigPut ./sacli --key "vpn.server.port_share.service" --value "admin" ConfigPut ./sacli start

-Disable service forwarding for admin UI and client UI both:
+Disable service forwarding for both the Admin Web UI and Client UI:

 ./sacli --key "vpn.server.port_share.enable" --value "false" ConfigPut ./sacli --key "vpn.server.port_share.service" --value "custom" ConfigPut ./sacli start

-Enable service forwarding for admin UI and client UI both (default)
+Enable service forwarding for both the Admin Web UI and Client UI (default):

 ./sacli --key "vpn.server.port_share.enable" --value "true" ConfigPut ./sacli --key "vpn.server.port_share.service" --value "admin+client" ConfigPut ./sacli start